Residual Finiteness Growth in Virtually Nilpotent Groups: Abstract

 \section{Abstract}

 The residual finiteness growth $\RF_G: \N \to \N$ of a finitely generated group $G$ is a function that gives the smallest value of the index $[G:N]$ with $N$ a normal subgroup not containing a non-trivial element $g$, in function of the word norm of that element $g$.
 It has been studied for several classes of finitely generated groups, including free groups, linear groups and virtually abelian groups.
-In this paper, we focus on $\RF_G$ for the class of nilpotent groups, leading to three different results.

-First, we demonstrate that this function does not change when taking finite index subgroups within this class, so it forms a commensurability invariant.
-Next, we introduce a similar function on nilpotent Lie rings and show that every group corresponds to a nilpotent Lie ring with an equivalent residual finiteness growth.
-Finally, we define a new residual finiteness growth function by restricting to normal subgroups $N$ such that $G^p \subset N \subset G$ for some prime number $p$.
-After computing this new function for all finitely generated nilpotent groups, we show that it is equal to the earlier upper bound for $\RF_G$ established in the literature and which was conjectured to be exact.
+This paper shows that if $G$ is virtually nilpotent, then $\RF_G = \log^\delta$ for some $\delta\in \N\cup\{0\}$, with moreover an explicit formula for $\delta$ in terms of Lie algebras.
+This implies in particular that it is an invariant of the complex Mal'cev completion, leading to the application that residual finiteness growth is a profinite invariant for virtually nilpotent groups.